UW-Macrostrat/web-components/README.md

 ## Storybook

-The libraries within Web-Components use [Storybook](https://storybook.js.org/) for development and collaboration.
-There is one main storybook at the root of the monorepo and each library has individual `stories` that are gathered at storybook runtime.

-Building the storybook: `yarn run build:storybook`
+We use [Storybook](https://storybook.js.org/) for developing components in an isolated environment.
+To start the storybook, run `yarn run dev` in the root directory.

 ## For Developers

-To get started developing web-components, clone this repository to your machine and run:
+To get started developing web-components, clone this repository to your machine and run

 ```
 git submodule init --recursive